- Even in a car-buying emergency, make time for research.

 Even if you have to pay out of pocket, rent a small car—smaller cars cost less—that you can use to shop and compare cars for a couple of days, suggests Linkov.
 Investing in a rental can be expensive, Linkov notes, “but buying the wrong car is a long-term cost that you don’t want to shoulder.”
-As an NEA member, you can rent a car at a discount through one of our five rental car partners.
+As an NEA member, you can rent a car at a discount through the NEA Travel Program.

 2. Determine your budget.
 Even though you’re in a hurry, take the time to figure out what you can realistically spend.
 Read Understanding the Total Cost of Car Ownership to make sure you include all the costs.
 You can also use Edmunds.com’s guide How Much Car Can I Afford and our calculator What Vehicle Can I Afford? to help you set a realistic budget.